-The 1098T tax form is an Internal Revenue Service (IRS) tuition statement which is intended to help students file their federal income tax return.
-The University of New Haven mails paper copies of the 1098 T tax form to students each January and also reports this same information to the IRS.
+IRS Form 1098-T is an Internal Revenue Service (IRS) tuition statement which is intended to help students file their federal income tax return.
+In January of each year, the University of New Haven is required to furnish eligible students with tax form 1098-T and reports the same information to the IRS.

 - No University of New Haven employee may give tax advice regarding the American Opportunity Credit or the Lifetime Learning Credit.
 If you are unsure about your eligibility or have any tax preparation questions, you should consult with a qualified tax preparer or advisor.
 You can also consult IRS Publication 990 or visit the IRS website.